How to File for Disability Benefits in New Jersey

 Our New Jersey Disability Application Lawyers Offer Free Consultations

-If you are applying for federal disability benefits in New Jersey, or if you want to appeal an SSA denial, call the New Jersey disability attorneys at Young, Marr & Associates.
+If you are applying for federal disability benefits in New Jersey, or if you want to appeal an SSA denial, call the East Brunswick, NJ disability lawyers at Young, Marr, Mallis & Deane.
 Our attorneys have decades of experience helping disabled applicants get the benefits they need to continue to support themselves and their families through trying times.
-If you have a disability that makes it impossible to work to support yourself, call our law offices today to schedule a free consultation to discuss your disability application.
-Our number is (609) 557-3081.
+If you have a disability that makes it impossible to work to support yourself, call our law offices today to schedule a free consultation to discuss your disability application at (609) 557-3081.